 You can see that very clear.
 The upper side of the photo is dark.
 The light of the bulb was already off when the slit of the curtain was still on its way down.

-The right photo is completely illuminated by the big Sylvania 2 A for use with 4x5 Focal Plane shutter cameras.
+The right photo is completely illuminated by the big Sylvania 2 A especially made for use with 4x5 Focal Plane shutter cameras.